portail-fresh/pef-to-fresh-pipeline/README.md

 - **PEF>PEF**: Content transformation of specific PEF elements.
 These operations modify only the content of elements without altering the PEF metadata schema.
 Typical tasks in this step include content normalization and alignment with controlled vocabularies adopted by the FReSH catalog.

 - **PEF>PEF+**: Content transformation involving changes to the PEF metadata schema.
 In this step, the content of certain PEF elements is redistributed across different elements, and custom elements may be added to prepare the metadata for schema mapping to the FReSH schema.
+A specific namespace `<xsl:namespace name="fresh">urn:fresh-enrichment:v1</xsl:namespace>`  is added in order to distinguish custom elements from original PEF elements.

 - **PEF+>FReSH**: Schema mapping from the customized PEF+ metadata schema to the FReSH metadata schema.